GondarDev/nft_drop/README.md

 REACT_APP_SOLANA_RPC_HOST - This is pretty much the same as above.
 Since we are accessing out Candy Machine on devnet we need to point the RPC to that devnet link which is https://explorer-api.devnet.solana.com

+Right now, our "drop" already happened since we set the date to be in the past.
+Feel free to change the date to sometime in future using the update_candy_machine command.
+Here, I set it to Dec 1, 2022.

+ts-node ~/metaplex-foundation/metaplex/js/packages/cli/src/candy-machine-cli.ts update_candy_machine --date "1 Dec 2022 00:12:00 GMT" --env devnet --keypair ~/.config/solana/devnet.json